Mickyleitor/meshtastic_watcher/README.md

     Sleep --> Tick : Timer_A interrupt (~30 s)
     Tick --> Sleep : Accumulate time < Interval
     Tick --> Pulse : Interval reached
-    Pulse --> Sleep : Drive P1.0 LOW for PULSE_MS then return to Hi-Z
+    Pulse --> Sleep : Drive PULSE_PIN_BIT LOW for PULSE_MS then return to Hi-Z
 ```

 This state machine shows the minimal cycle: after initialization, the MSP430 sleeps in LPM3, wakes briefly on ~30 s ticks, and generates a LOW pulse when the target interval is reached.